HuidaeCho/projpicker-gui/README.md

 ProjPicker GUI is the wxPython GUI for [ProjPicker](https://github.com/HuidaeCho/projpicker) (projection picker).
-ProjPicker s a Python module that allows the user to select all coordinate reference systems (CRSs) whose extent completely contains given points, polylines, polygons, and bounding boxes using set-theoretic logical operators in a postfix notation.
+ProjPicker is a Python module that allows the user to select all coordinate reference systems (CRSs) whose extent completely contains given points, polylines, polygons, and bounding boxes using set-theoretic logical operators in a postfix notation.
 The goal is to make it easy and visual to select a